uPortal-Project/uPortal/assembly/quickstart/README.txt

   spaces.
 - Nothing else should be running on ports 8005, 8080, or 8887.
 - Path to the @quickstart.name@ folder should not contain spaces.
-- On windows an unzip utility OTHER than the Extrator utility that comes with the OS is required.
-See: http://www.ja-sig.org/issues/browse/UP-2024
+- On windows an unzip utility OTHER than the Extractor utility that comes with the OS is required.
+See: http://isses.jasig.org/browse/UP-2024

 Instructions